kjcolley7/kjc_argparse/README.md

 kjc_argparse
 =====

 kjc_argparse lets you write powerful argument parsers in C without all the hassle of existing solutions.
 Argument parser code with kjc_argparse is extremely readable and doesn't require any boilerplate or manual initialization of structs.
 You don't even have to manually create any variables or call any functions!
 Also, this library will automatically generate, format, and display a --help message when you call `ARGPARSE_HELP()`!

 ### Motivation

 I've written a number of command line programs in C, and I always ended up writing my own argument parser as the existing libraries for argument parsing leave plenty to be desired.
-Finally, I decided I had enough and I would go all out to create the C argument parser to rule them all.
+Finally, I decided I had enough and I would go all out to create the one C argument parser to rule them all.
 The idea behind kjc_argparse is to create a DSL (domain specific language) for argument parsing to simplify writing argument parsing code.
 This is achieved through extensive use of macros.

 -----